187006/187006.github.io/_posts/2023-06-04-lab activity.md

 First of all, the lab activities were diverse and interesting, especially the test malware activity that allowed us to see how our antivirus software works.
 I didn't even know something like that existed.
 Additionally, the Wireshark activities were fascinating, as they showcased the various capabilities of Wireshark.

 Overall, it was a fun and truly interesting experience.
-I learned new things such as how spoofing works, how to analyze capture files, and how to identify search options in Metasploit, among others.
+I learned new things such as how Confirming the spoofing , how to analyze capture files, and how to identify search options in Metasploit, among others.
 It was a new and valuable learning experience, and I'm happy that I had the opportunity to participate in it.